tidyverse/tidy-dev-day/README.md

 * [2019-01-19](https://www.tidyverse.org/blog/2018/11/tidyverse-developer-day-2019/),
   following [rstudio::conf](https://www.rstudio.com/conference/).

 **Who?** Anyone who would like to get better at contributing to the tidyverse!
 Everyone is welcome regardless of whether you've never done a PR before, or if you've already made your 10th package.
-But please get a ticket (see below).
+But you do need a ticket; to provide a fulfilling experience for all attendees we need to carefully manage the ratio of attendees to helpers.

 **What?** A day of learning and coding.
 We'll provide food; you'll bring your laptop and enthusiasm.
 The tidyverse team and other community helpers will be on hand to help out and answer your questions.